ibm-cloud-docs/discovery-data/collection-types.md

 1. Make sure you have a [Box account](https://www.box.com/){: external}.
 During this process, you obtain the public key 1 ID and the enterprise ID.

 1. Establish an RSA key pair.
+You can create one yourself or let Box.com generate the key pair for you.

-   1. Run the following shell commands:
+   1. To create the key pair yourself, run the following shell commands:

      ```bash
      openssl genrsa 2048 > private-box.pem